 In software testing, the following are the main testing strategies-

 - Positive Testing – Positive testing is also known as “Happy Path Testing”.
 In this testing strategy, by providing valid and correct data, the system’s behavior is checked.
 Any error or unexpected result is not desired in this testing strategy.

-- Negative Testing – Negative testing makes sure the system works smoothly when an invalid or unexpected data is entered.
+- Negative Testing – It makes sure the system works smoothly when invalid or unexpected data is entered.
 It is also known as “An error Path Testing” or “Failure Testing”.
 Exceptions or errors are desired in this testing strategy.

 In this tutorial, we will focus on “Negative Testing”.